laminlabs/lamindb/README.md

 ### Lake: versioning

 If you change source code or datasets, LaminDB manages their versioning for you.
-Assume you run the new script.
+Assume you run a new version of our `create-fasta.py` script to create a new version of `sample.fasta`.

 ```python
 import lamindb as ln